Rinju-Pokhrel1/web-tech/Readme.md

    - Designed a webpage with a header, navigation bar, main content, sidebar, and footer.

 2. **Table creation**
-   - Created HTML tables to display structured data, including headers, rows, and columns, with proper styling using CSS.
+   - Created HTML tables to display structured data, including headers, rows, and columns, with proper styling using CSS .

 ---